garvk1708/result_scraper/README.md

 # Roll Number Result Scraper

-This Python script is designed to fetch student results from a university's online result portal based on roll numbers and department codes.
+This Python script is designed to fetch student results from NITH's online result portal based on roll numbers.
 The results are parsed and saved in a structured JSON format.
 The script also allows the generation of roll numbers for different departments and years.

 ## Features
 - Generate roll numbers based on the year and department codes.